Feeds and flow

 The feed is just as important as the nib.
 Feeds and nibs work together.
-A good feed can improve a bad nib, but a good nib can't do much without a matching feed.
+A good nib can't do much without a good matching feed.

 There are sets of the same feeds in this image.
 The three on the left are angled so you can see the ink channel.
 The three on the right are the same feeds from the top down to show you they are the same length.